github/developer.github.com/content/v3/orgs/members.md

 ## Publicize a user's membership

-Only the user themselves is allowed to publicize their membership.
-Org owners attempting to publicize another user's membership will receive a `403` response.
+The user can publicize their own membership.

     PUT /orgs/:org/public_members/:user